 - In a medium bowl, sift together almond flour and powdered sugar twice.
 Set aside.

 - In a large mixing bowl with whisk attachment, beat the egg whites on medium speed until foamy.
 Add cream of tartar and continue to beat.
 Slowly add sugar one tablespoon at a time.
-And continue to beat until soft peaks.
-Then add vanilla extract and beat until stiff peaks form.
+And continue to beat until stiff peaks form.
 (Watch this meringue video for more information.)

 - Sift the almond flour/powdered sugar mixture over the whipped egg whites.
 Gently fold the mixture running the spatula clockwise from the bottom, up around the sides and cut the batter in half, as shown in the video above.
 The batter will look very thick at first, but it will get thinner as you fold.
 Be careful not to over mix it though.
 Every so often test the batter to see if it reached the right consistency.
 To test the batter, drop a small amount of the batter and count to ten.
 If the edges of the ribbon are dissolved within ten seconds, then the batter is ready.
 I repeat, do NOT mix again.
 If you still see edges, fold the batter couple more times and test again.
 This step is so crucial, so please make sure to test often to ensure not to over mix the batter.
 Add the sprinkles (as much as you want) and carefully stir the batter to distribute the sprinkles evenly.
 Be careful not to over-mix as sprinkles will bleed its color into the batter too much.